zpiroux/geist/README.md

 * The full list of specs for all registered streams.
 * The full list of stream IDs together with status on enabled/disabled.
 * The spec for a single stream from a stream ID.
 * All the events stored in a stream.
-Note that this is only meant for small datasets, and for now only supported when using Firestore or BigTable as sink.
+Note that this is only meant for small datasets (supported by Firestore and BigTable connectors).
-* Single event key-value lookup, retrieving the event stored in the sink with a given key/ID, provided it was stored in key/value mode.
-Only supported by Firestore and BigTable sink.
+* Single event key-value lookup, retrieving the event stored in the sink with a given key/ID, provided it was stored in key/value mode (supported by Firestore and BigTable connectors).

 Although functional, data retrieval is currently only used internally and not yet exposed by a Geist wrapper function.